lino-framework/cg/docs/membership.rst

 Every :term:`site operator` who runs a :term:`production site` pays a :term:`membership fee`.

-Other members do not need to pay any membership fee.
+Detailed conditions are yet to be decided.

-The suggested monthly **base fee** for :term:`site operators <site operator>` is currently fixed to **0.5 €** per database model + **3€** per user.
+One idea is to have a monthly **base fee** for :term:`site operators <site operator>` based on the number of database models and users.

-These base amounts are based on **August 2008** and are adapted according to the Belgian Consumer Price Index.
-For example, in July 2018 each amount was to be multiplied by 1.349855356585091.

 The numbers of database models and users are shown in the :menuselection:`Site --> About` dialog box.

-Your user count may be reduced to the number of :term:`end users <end user>` who are actually employed by you.
+Your user count may be reduced to the number of :term:`end users

-The membership fee is **doubled during your first year** of membership.
+<end user>` who are actually employed by you.

-The :term:`membership fee` is collected by the :term:`development provider` or the :term:`hosting provider` who forwards it to the :ref:`lsf`.
+Such a :term:`membership fee` would be collected by the :term:`development provider` or the :term:`hosting provider` who forwards it to the :ref:`lsf`.

 When you are asked to renew your membership fee, you may decide to leave the community and still continue using Lino without the support of the community.